-All employees and volunteers of Adelaide Mountain Bike Club who occupy a prescribed position (as set out under Section 8B (8) of the Children's Protection Act 1993) are required to undergo a criminal history assessment once every three years.
-Criminal history assessments are also required prior to the appointment of new employees or members to prescribed positions.
+All volunteers (or employees if applicable) of Adelaide Mountain Bike Club who hold, or aim to hold, a prescribed position (as set out under the Child Safety Act 2016) are required to undergo a criminal history assessment.

-Exemptions from this requirement may apply in some circumstances (see below).
-However Adelaide Mountain Bike Club retains the discretion to decide on a case-by-case basis whether any relevant exemptions will be exercised.
+Exemptions from this requirement may apply as set out under the Child Safety Act 2016.
+However, Adelaide Mountain Bike Club retains the discretion to decide on a case-by-case basis whether any relevant exemptions will be exercised.

-This requirement applies to all employees who regularly work with or around children in an unsupervised capacity or have access to prescribed records relating to children.
+This requirement applies to all persons who regularly work with or around children in an unsupervised capacity or have access to prescribed records relating to children.